Accessibility Evaluation

 Outcome: Failed

-Findings: A video is shown on page colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-….
+Findings: A video is shown on page https://colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-providing-a-model-for-the-future.
 This video has automatically generated subtitles.
 There are incorrect words in a number of places, for example at 3:34 where they say ‘Electricity bill' but 'electricity build' is shown in the subtitles.
 Punctuation is also missing in the subtitles, making the sentences difficult to understand.
 Add proper subtitles to the video to solve this problem.

 1.2.3 Audio Description or Media Alternative (Prerecorded) (Level A)